Football Nostalgia: National Daily Express 5-A-Side Competition

 By September 1991 the WFA established a national league with 24 clubs.
 The number of women’s teams playing in Britain has increased from around 500 in 1993 to about 4,500 in 2000.
 There are also over 6,500 women coaches in Britain.
 In 2002 the Football Association published figures to suggest that football has become the top sport for girls and women in Britain.
 The recent growth of the game was further helped by professional clubs running female sides.
 Plus the regular TV exposure and England’s excellent third place finish in the 2015 World Cup.

-Ray Wilkins Fantasy Five-a-side team
+Video: Ray Wilkins Fantasy Five-a-Side Team

-Paul Gascoigne Fantasy Five-a-side team
+Video: Paul Gascoigne Fantasy Five-a-Side team

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.